Susan Ross grew up in Lewiston-Auburn, Maine, and divides her time between Connecticut and Maine. She attended Brown University and NYU School of Law.

 Searching for Lottie was inspired by stories from members of Susan's family, whose lives were forever changed by the Holocaust.

-Currently, Susan lives with her husband and teenage daughter in Connecticut.
-She teaches writing at Westport Writers Workshop and is a trustee at the local library.
+Currently Susan teaches writing at Westport Writers Workshop and is a trustee at the Westport Library.

 Fascinating Facts About Susan: